-Part one of this series addressed the differences between LinkedIn’s and the résumé’s first impressions; the photo and Branding Statements.
-This post will address the differences between the résumé’s Core Competency and LinkedIn profile’s Skills and Expertise, which are distinct in their own way.
+Part one of this series addresses the differences between LinkedIn’s and the résumé’s first impressions; the photo and Branding Statements.
+This post will address the differences between the résumé’s Core Competency and LinkedIn profile’s Skills and Endorsements, which are distinct in their own way.

 That’s not enough if you want to attract visitors to your profile, including potential employers.
-If you believe you’re LinkedIn profile is your résumé, you are mistaken; there are distinct differences.
+If you believe your LinkedIn profile is your résumé, you are mistaken; there are distinct differences.

-Of the résumés I critique on a daily basis, I notice that many people neglect to include a Core Competency on their résumé.
+Of the résumés I critique on a daily basis, I notice that many people neglect to include a Core Competency section.
 This is a mistake, for this section provides an ideal place to highlight the must-have skills for a position, as well additional skills that can be a tiebreaker.
-(An article from Martin Yate explains this in greater detail.)

 If you’re sending your résumé to large or mid-sized companies that uses an applicant tracking system (ATS), the Core Competency section is a great place to include those keywords.
 Skills that are easy to scan by human eyes and keywords that will be captured by the ATS are the goals for this section of your résumé.

-Here’s an example of a Core Competencies section from an operations management résumé:
+Here’s an example of a Core Competencies section from an operations manager’s résumé:

 Strategic Business Planning ~ Project Management ~ Cross-Functional Team Building ~ IT/IS~Human Resource Issues ~ Employee Benefits ~ Risk Management ~ Hiring, Training & Coaching ~ Negotiations ~ Research & Analysis ~ Financial Modeling ~ Business Modeling ~ Portfolio Management ~ Acquisitions & Divestitures ~ Policies & Procedures

-LinkedIn places a great emphasis on skills/areas of expertise as evidenced by its Skills and Expertise area.
-This relatively new section allows you to list as many as your 50 strongest skills.
+LinkedIn places a great emphasis on skills/areas of expertise as evidenced by its Skills and Endorsements area.
+This section allows you to list as many as 50 of your strongest skills.
 In addition, your first degree contacts can endorse you for any of your skills with a simple click.
 (The jury’s still out on the value of Endorsements).

 The next post will address the differences between the résumé’s and LinkedIn’s Summary statements.